-Architectural Access Board Bureau of State Office Buildings Commission Against Discrimination Commission for the Deaf and Hard of Hearing Department of Fish and Game Department of Revenue Department of Social Services Developmental Disabilities Administration Disabled Persons Protection Commission Division of Inspector General Division of Professional Licensure Divisions of Career Services and Unemployment Assistance George Fingold Library Group Insurance Commission Human Resources Division Information Technology Division Legislative Information Services Massachusetts Highway Department Massachusetts Hospital School Massachusetts Office of Travel and Tourism Massachusetts Office on Disability Massachusetts Rehabilitation Commission Massachusetts State Lottery Commission Massachusetts Turnpike Authority Merit Rating Board Municipal Police Training Committee Newton Housing Authority Office of Child Care Services Registry of Motor Vehicles State Ethics Commission Teachers' Retirement Board University of Massachusetts Boston Victim and Witness Assistance Board
+Architectural Access Board Bureau of State Office Buildings Commission Against Discrimination Commission for the Deaf and Hard of Hearing Department of Fish and Game Department of Revenue Department of Social Services Developmental Disabilities Administration Disabled Persons Protection Commission Divisions of Career Services and Unemployment Assistance Division of Professional Licensure George Fingold State Library Group Insurance Commission Human Resources Division Information Technology Division Legislative Information Services Massachusetts Highway Department Massachusetts Hospital School Massachusetts Office of Travel and Tourism Massachusetts Office on Disability Massachusetts Rehabilitation Commission Massachusetts State Lottery Commission Massachusetts Turnpike Authority Merit Rating Board Municipal Police Training Committee Newton Housing Authority Office of Child Care Services Office of Inspector General Registry of Motor Vehicles State Ethics Commission Teachers' Retirement Board University of Massachusetts Boston Victim and Witness Assistance Board

-APPENDIX 2

-Generally Accepted Management and Technical Control Practices for Virus Protection
+APPENDIX 2 Generally Accepted Management and Technical Control Practices for Virus Protection

+Control Type of Control Applies to

+Administrative Controls 24

-Control Type of Control Applies to Administrative Controls Management Control Practices Or; prc app ganizational policies should address virus protection.
-The virus tection policies should be documented and formally reviewed and proved and should include the following requirements: To effectively reduce the risk of computer viruses and worms infiltrating an organization, a comprehensive and dynamic antivirus program needs to be established.
+Management Control Practices

+Organizational policies should address virus protection.
+The virus protection policies should be documented and formally reviewed and approved and should include the following requirements: To effectively reduce the risk of computer viruses and worms infiltrating an organization, a comprehensive and dynamic antivirus program needs to be established.
 There are two major ways to prevent and detect viruses and worms that infect computers and network systems.
 The first is by having sound policies and procedures in place, and the second is by technical means, including antivirus software.
 Neither is effective without the other.
-Policy Preventive Detective Corrective All IT environments • All IT equipment, such as microcomputer workstations, laptops, and servers, must have up-to-date anti-virus software installed. • All IT-related equipment upon which a virus could execute or propagate should be subject to anti-virus software.
-Virus scanning software should be installed at the workstation, LAN, WAN, and Mail Server levels. • For all possible Internet gateways, access should be obtained through a firewall.
-IT equipment that connects to the Internet must be behind a firewall. • Prohibit access to the Internet or external networks through modems or by wireless. • Access to the Internet should only be through approved Internet gateways. • All updates should be reviewed or tested prior to installation. • Appropriate incident response procedures should be in place to guide entity personnel in identifying, quarantining, and eradicating IT viruses.
+All IT equipment, such as microcomputer workstations, laptops, and servers, must have up-to-date anti virus software installed.
+All IT-related equipment upon which a virus could execute or propagate should be subject to anti-virus software.
+Virus scanning software should be installed at the workstationi, LAN, WAN and Mail Server levels.
+For all possible Internet gateways, access should be obtained through a firewall.
+IT equipment that connects to the Internet must be behind a firewall.
+Prohibit access to the Internet or external networks through modems or by wireless.
+All updates should be reviewed or tested prior to installation.
+Appropriate incident response procedures should be in place to guide entity personnel in identifying, quarantining and eradicating IT viruses.
+Policy Preventive Detective Corrective All IT environments